front-end-foundations/session1/readme.md

 - bad logic
 - and more

-## Exercise - Converting to Standards
+## Hands On Exercise - Sushi

+In this exercise we begin looking at layout with the following properties:

+- Containers
+- Display
+- Floats
+- Overflow
+- Position
+- Visibility
+- Z-Index

 Open the `Sushi` folder and `before.html` in an editor and examine the HTML.
 This is often referred to as tag soup as it makes little sense to humans looking at the code.
+Note the preponderance of visual markup code in the file.

 Open `index.html`.
 This is an html5 document that uses HTML tags semantically.
 Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).